 General Guidelines For How To Plug & Abandon a completed Oil & Gas Well

-The completed wells are divided in on-shore and off-shore wells with or without pressure in the annulus casing/ casing.
+The completed wells are divided into on-shore and off-shore wells with or without pressure in the annulus casing/ casing.

 - The Plugging & Abandonment first case is for a well with casings where the top of cement is below the surface.

-For such first case, in the first phase, two well zone are analyzed : open hole zone and perforated casing zone.
+For such a first case, in the first phase, two well zones are analyzed: the open hole zone and the perforated casing zone.

 - For Open hole zone,

-- If you are able to retrieve the packer:
+- If you are able to retrieve the completion packer:

 - Retrieve both packer and completion string. ( Can be done by pulling unit)

-- Cement plug shall cover at least 50 meters above and below the shoe depth.
+- The cement plug shall cover at least 50 meters above and below the shoe depth.

 - If it is impossible to retrieve the packer:

 - Perform cement squeeze in the formation below the packer.
-Then, cu and retrieve completion string above the packer.
+Then, cut and retrieve the completion string above the packer.